isomerpages/govtech-corp/media/technews/_posts/2019-04-11-post-Your Sentiments matter in the design of government digital services.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Sentiments from citizens are critical to gather insights in a Smart Nation" src="/images/technews/Whole-of-Government-Application-Analytics-Sentiments-Smart-Nation-2.jpg">
 </div>
-<h3>User feedback is important when developing and deploying government digital services.
-GovTech has developed a tool as part of the Whole-of-Government-Application-Analytics - called Sentiments - to help agencies understand the experiences and emotions of users better.</h3>
+<p>User feedback is important when developing and deploying government digital
+services.
+GovTech has developed a tool as part of the Whole-of-Government-Application-Analytics
+- called Sentiments - to help agencies understand the experiences and emotions of users better.</p>
 <p>How do you know if a product or service is working well and if it isn't,
 how it can be improved?
 Feedback forms and surveys immediately come to mind, but recruiting participants and compiling the subsequent results